-- Provide a safe environment in which children can learn and promote the child's welfare. - Maintain an attitude of 'it could happen here' where safeguarding is concerned and to always act in the best interests of the child. - Understand the early help process and their role in it. - Be aware of the indicators of abuse, neglect and exploitation, so they can identify cases of children who may need help or protection. - Understand that children may not feel ready to or know how to tell someone they are being abused, exploited, or neglected and/or that they may not recognise their experiences as harmful.
+- Provide a safe environment in which children can learn and promote the child's welfare. - Maintain an attitude of 'it could happen here' where safeguarding is concerned and to always act in the best interests of the child. - Understand the early help process and their role in it. - Be aware of the indicators of abuse, neglect and exploitation, so they can identify cases of children who may be in need of help or protection. - Understand that children may not feel ready to or know how to tell someone they are being abused, exploited, or neglected and/or that they may not recognise their experiences as harmful.
 This could be due to their vulnerability, disability and/or sexual orientation or language barriers.
 They may feel embarrassed, humiliated or be being threatened.
-This should not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns any about a child. - Consider wider environmental factors in a child's life that may be a threat to their safety and/or welfare.

-- Be aware of the process of making referrals to children's social care and statutory assessment under the Children Act 1989. - Build trusting relationships which facilitate communication with children and young people. - Know what to do if a child tells them that he or she is being abused, neglected or exploited and understand the impact abuse and neglect can have upon a child. - Know how to maintain an appropriate level of confidentiality. - Understand and comply with this policy and understand other safeguarding policies and systems. - To undertake regular and appropriate training, that is regularly updated. - Be aware of, and take appropriate action to raise concerns, about poor or unsafe practice, or potential failures in the school safeguarding regime.
+This should not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns any about a child. - Consider wider environmental factors in a child's life that may be a threat to their safety and/or welfare. - Be aware of the process of making referrals to children's social care and statutory assessment under the Children Act 1989. - Build trusting relationships which facilitate communication with children and young people. - Know what to do if a child tells them that he or she is being abused, neglected or exploited and understand the impact abuse and neglect can have upon a child. - Know how to maintain an appropriate level of confidentiality. - Understand and comply with this policy and understand other safeguarding policies and systems. - Staff help improve and enhance the safeguarding policy through their contributions and development - To undertake regular and appropriate training, that is regularly updated. - Be aware of, and take appropriate action to raise concerns, about poor or unsafe practice, or potential failures in the school safeguarding regime.
 (This may include accessing the school whistleblowing policy)